thebearmayor/azkarra-streams/site/content/en/docs/Getting started/_index.md

 The version is required and you can't return `null`.
 Usually, you will return the version of your project (e.g : 1.0, 1.2-SNAPSHOT, etc).
 Azkarra will use this version to generate a meaningful config `application.id` for your streams instance if no one is provided at runtime.

-With Azkarra, you doesn't have to create a new `KafkaStreams` instance to run the `Topology`.
+With Azkarra, you don't have to create a new `KafkaStreams` instance to run the `Topology`.
 This is done internally by the Azkarra API.

 Instead of that, you are going to create a new `StreamsExecutionEnvironment` instance in the main method.
 The `StreamsExecutionEnvironment` is used to handle the lifecycle of one or multiple `KafkaStreams` instances.
 Furthermore, this can be used for